 Students will learn about architecture, social responsibility, and community as they envision and design their own tiny houses.
 They will use simple materials found around the house (including shipping boxes, repurposed rinsed out/not dirty food and fruit containers you would normally throw away) to build scale models of their houses.
 We will explore concepts including sustainability, functionality and how to incorporate natural light into the house design.
 Students will practice math skills as they scale their models and workforce skills as they complete their projects within time constraints.
 To refine their communication skills, students will present their tiny houses to the class.
 The course offers an inspiring introduction for students interested in architecture and sustainable design.

 Return to the Sally Ride Science Junior Academy website here.

 - Learn what a tiny house is and why it is an important part of our community's sustainable housing goals

 - Create tiny-house designs that can withstand challenging environments

-- Build scale models of their tiny houses using clay, cardboard and found materials
+- Build scale models of tiny houses using cardboard and found materials

-- Envision a community for a neighborhood in Mexicali built entirely of natural and waste materials available at the site
+- Learn about tiny houses built entirely of natural waste materials available at the site

 - Explore how we can make our cities better and more affordable through "tiny living"

-- Present their tiny houses to the class and discuss three key features that were created for a specific reason
+- How to present tiny houses to the class and discuss three key features that were created for a specific reason

 Course Number: WKSP-90034